Amex Platinum Benefits: What To Do After Getting Your Card

 Get Those Airline Credits

 The American Express Platinum card offers another $200 in credits every year toward airline credits.
 Unfortunately, these credits aren’t as expansive as the $300 annually offered by the Chase Sapphire Reserve.
-However, it’s still an easy way to offset the card’s annual fee: It can cover the cost of checked luggage, in-flight meals or WiFi and more.
-The credits even work with some airlines when buying gift cards.

 You’ll need to log in and manually select an airline each year.
 And while you’re generally locked into that airline for the year, you may be able to switch it up by calling American Express.
 These credits reset every calendar year.
 That means you can get up to $400 in airline credits in your first year with the card, depending on when you opened your account.